 Saline implants arrive from the factory empty, allowing them to be “rolled up” and inserted into the breast pocket through a small(er) incision.
 They are then filled from a sterile IV bag so there is no exposure to the air, skin, or any source of bacteria.
 Proper implant filling is critical.
 As stated earlier, textured saline breast implants have been shown to have a somewhat higher leak or rupture rate than smooth saline implants.
 However, even smooth saline implants can leak or deflate, particularly if they are underfilled.
 Underfilled saline breast implants can develop wrinkles or creases that flex and bend with each movement or breath, and eventually a tiny pinhole can develop, causing leakage or deflation.
-Proper saline implant fill volumes have been shown to be higher than the label on the manufacturer's box; a 300cc implant filled to 300cc has a higher likelihood of leakage than a 300cc implant filled to 330cc, which is closer to the optimal fill volume.
+Proper saline implant fill volumes have been shown to be higher than the label on the manufacturer's box; a 300cc implant filled to 300cc has a higher likelihood of leakage than a 300cc implant filled to 340cc, which is closer to the optimal fill volume.
 Several studies have confirmed the validity of proper “over”-filling; each type of saline implant has its own optimal overfill volume which your plastic surgeon will then adjust according to your own anatomy and needs.
-Nationwide five-year leak rates have ranged from 6.8-9.7 percent; our own saline implant leak rates are substantially lower at two to three percent.
+Nationwide five-year leak rates have ranged from 6.8-9.7 percent; our own saline implant leak rates are substantially lower at around three percent.
 If leakage or deflation occurs, a simple operation to open the incision, remove the deflated saline implant, and place a new one can be performed without the discomfort or recovery of your initial operation.
 The cost of the new implant is covered by the manufacturer.

 Of course, if you choose silicone gel implants, there is no intraoperative filling, as the implants come completely filled, sealed, and in many different size gradations directly from the manufacturer.
 Even if the outer shell of the implant were to be damaged or opened, the silicone gel within the implant is cohesive and non-liquid in nature and cannot “leak” out.

 The other side of the coin is excessive softness, thinness, or laxity of the overlying tissue, allowing saline implants to have wrinkles or ripples that can be felt, and sometimes seen.
 Optimal fill (as discussed previously) and placement below the muscle can help to reduce, but will not always completely eliminate, this concern with saline implants.
 If bothersome rippling does occur, I can discuss the options available to improve or correct this problem; switching to silicone gel implants solves this issue (or improves it significantly) in most patients.
-Avoidance (or significantly reduced risk) of rippling that can be seen or felt can generally be achieved by the use of silicone gel implants in the first place.
+Avoidance (or significantly reduced risk) of rippling that can be seen or felt can generally be achieved by the use of silicone gel implants and submuscular placement in the first place.